SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Introduction

 Large Language Models (LLMs) have exhibited a strong capability to understand and process human languages, and have been shown to perform comparably to humans in several fields, such as math inference, text memorization, information extraction, story telling~\citep{naveed2023comprehensive}.
 Recently released LLMs have significantly advanced in processing and comprehending extremely long prompts.
 However, this introduces a notable challenge: increased computational demand due to the quadratic time complexity of their Decoder-Only Transformer architecture when handling lengthy text sequences.
 The issue is further compounded during inference, as the auto-regressive decoding process repeats the computation for each newly generated token~\citep{luohe2024keep}.

-Existing KVCache optimization approaches primarily focus on single-prompt compression through various techniques: \citet{yang2024pyramidinfer} leverage decaying key-value importance across layers for selective extraction (though with limited small-batch gains), \citet{gim2024prompt} employ restrictive markup schemas for text chunk reuse, and \citet{yao2024cacheblend} propose deviation-based recomputation that requires impractical per-chunk precomputation for long inputs.
+Existing KV cache optimization approaches primarily focus on single-prompt compression through various techniques: \citep{yang2024pyramidinfer} leverage decaying KV importance across layers for selective extraction (though with limited small-batch gains), \citep{gim2024prompt} employ restrictive markup schemas for text chunk reuse, and \citep{yao2024cacheblend} propose deviation-based recomputation that requires impractical per-chunk precomputation for long inputs.
 Crucially, these methods operate within the constrained paradigm of single-prompt optimization, failing to exploit the substantial efficiency potential of cross-prompt cache reuse, a significant oversight given the prevalence of semantically similar queries in real-world applications where shared computational savings could be substantial.

-Motivated by this challenge, we aim to address the following research question: \textbf{\textit{Can we reuse the precomputed KVCache for another semantically similar prompt?} }
+Motivated by this challenge, we aim to address the following research question: \textbf{\textit{Can we reuse the precomputed KV cache for prompts that are semantically similar?} }

-To answer this question, we proposed \textbf{\textit{SemShareKV}}, a KVCache framework that can reuse the cache from one prompt for another that is semantically similar to each other via fuzzy token match.
+To answer this question, we proposed \textbf{\textit{SemShareKV}}, a KV cache framework that can reuse the cache from one prompt for another that is semantically similar to each other via fuzzy token match.
 It speeds up prefill phase and compress KV cache in memory.
 We show that our method can reduce the pre-fill phase time by 6.25$\times$ and save 42\% GPU memory space.
-We make the following contributions. \begin{itemize} \item We introduce SemShareKV, which explores KVCache sharing across semantically similar prompts based on fuzzy token match. \item We evaluate SemShareKV across multiple datasets, demonstrating its effectiveness in accelerating the prefill phase while simultaneously reducing KVCache size. \item We explored the role of position encoding in KVCache by injecting it into vector embeddings. \end{itemize}
+We make the following contributions. \begin{itemize} \item We introduce SemShareKV, which explores KV cache sharing across semantically similar prompts based on fuzzy token match. \item We evaluate SemShareKV across multiple datasets, demonstrating its effectiveness in accelerating the prefill phase while simultaneously reducing KV cache size. \item We explored the role of position encoding in KV cache by injecting it into vector embeddings. \end{itemize}